kiobov/Analytics/README.md

     [Refund Rate Link](https://youtu.be/i5Bif0ocDdw)

 Folder
-Data - both clean and original data (note: the cleaner version has been manipulated expeditiously using pandas python and excel a recording would mixed up everything therefore chose to leave it aside and post tableau visualisation and dashboard presentation)
+Data(in Business Intelligence Analyst folder) - both clean and original data (note: the cleaner version has been manipulated expeditiously using pandas python and excel a recording would mixed up everything therefore chose to leave it aside and post tableau visualisation and dashboard presentation)

-Detailed methodology and findings are documented in each subfolder README.
+Detailed methodology and findings are documented in each subfolder Business Intelligence Analyst README.